-We compare the simulated precipitation with the 1x1 km gridded REGNIE product of DWD, derived from in-situ precipitation observations (Rauthe et al., 2013).
-For the evaluation of seasonal daily precipitation cycles hourly observations of 71 DWD observational stations are used.
-The simulated seasonal mean precipitation (Figure 5) and the annual mean precipitation (not shown) are governed by the orographic structures of the Black Forest and Swabian Alb.
-Values range between approximately 520 mm/year around Mannheim and 2105 mm/year over the Black Forest in good accordance with REGNIE concerning the overall pattern and range (510 mm/year - 2130 mm/year).
-Overall the simulation shows about 10% higher annual precipitation in the east and south and about 25% lower in the north and west compared to REGNIE.
-During winter (December to February) precipitation is dominated by advection from the west, which result in maxima over the upwind and peak zones of the mountains and leeward minima.
-The simulated winter pattern (j) compares well with REGNIE (k), but the model underestimates precipitation in the northwestern part of the catchment (l).
-Over the mountains a slight lateral shift of this kind of precipitation pattern results in neighboring areas with under- and overestimation also found for COSMO simulations coupled to its own TERRA land surface model (e.g., Dierer et al., 2009; Lindau and Simmer, 2013).
-In fall, the difference pattern between simulations and REGNIE (i) is similar to the winter pattern, but has smaller contrasts.
+We compare the simulated precipitation with the $1 \times$ 1 km gridded REGNIE (Regionalisierung der Niederschlagshöhen) product of DWD, derived from in situ precipitation observations (Rauthe et al., 2013).
+For the evaluation of seasonal daily precipitation cycles, hourly observations of 71 DWD observational stations are used.
+The simulated seasonal mean precipitation (Fig. 5) and the annual mean precipitation (not shown) are governed by the orographic structures of the Black Forest and Swabian Alps.
+Values range between approximately 520 mm yr-1 around Mannheim and 2105 mm yr^{-1} over the Black Forest in good accordance with REGNIE concerning the overall pattern and range (510- $2130 \,\mathrm{mm}\,\mathrm{yr}^{-1}$).
+Overall, the simulation shows about $10\,\%$ higher annual precipitation in the east and south and about 25 % lower in the north and west compared to REGNIE.
+During winter (December to February), precipitation is dominated by advection from the west, which results in maxima over the upwind and peak zones of the mountains and leeward minima.
+The simulated winter pattern (i) compares well with REGNIE (k), but the model underestimates precipitation in the northwestern part of the catchment (l).
+Over the mountains, a slight lateral shift of this kind of precipitation pattern results in neighboring areas with under- and overestimation also found for COSMO simulations coupled to its own TERRA land-surface model (e.g., Dierer et al., 2009; Lindau and Simmer, 2013).
+In fall, the difference pattern between simulations and REGNIE (i) is similar to the winter pattern but has smaller contrasts.
 In spring, the simulated precipitation is higher compared to REGNIE.
 In the summer (June to August), cloud bases are usually higher and reduce the patterns caused by the luff-lee effects.
-Moist air extends further to the east and south and gets staunched by the alpine upland leading to enhanced precipitation there.
-The simulated summer precipitation pattern, which is dominated by convective precipitation, resembles the REGNIE pattern but exceeds the latter by about 20% lower over large parts of the catchment (Figure 4).
+Moist air extends further to the east and south and gets staunched by the alpine upland, leading to enhanced precipitation there.
+The simulated summer precipitation pattern, which is dominated by convective precipitation, resembles the REGNIE pattern but exceeds the latter by being 20 % lower over large parts of the catchment (Fig. 4).

-The mean seasonal diurnal precipitation cycles (Figure 5) reflect the dominating precipitation types.
-While observed and simulated winter precipitation (Figure 5b) do not show a diurnal cycle, summer precipitation (Figure 5a) increases over the afternoon reaching a maximum at about 7pm in accordance with the maximum of convective precipitation.
-The simulations reproduce this pattern but exhibit a weak second peak between 6am and 12am while the afternoon/evening increase is delayed by about two hours.
-The simulated daily precipitation distribution fits the observations especially in late afternoon and night while it overestimates precipitation during the late morning while underestimating it in early afternoon in summer.
-In Winter this effect is much less pronounced but still there.
-It is connected to convective showers that are still too small and parametrized.
-These parametrizations were not originally designed for the km scale and have issues at this resolution and start producing precipitation too early.
-While the simulated catchment has somewhat less dry and low precipitation days than REGNIE, the number of days between 4 and 10 mm are higher than in REGNIE (not shown).
-The simulated and observed seasonal precipitation cycles (Figure 6) compare very well and mean precipitation is nearly identical between simulations and observations.
-The model reproduces the seasonal cycle of maximum daily precipitation well, however with larger differences in the summer (see also Dierer et al. 2009).
+The mean seasonal diurnal precipitation cycles (Fig. 5) reflect the dominating precipitation types.
+While observed and simulated winter precipitation (Fig. 5b) do not show a diurnal cycle, summer precipitation (Fig. 5a) increases over the afternoon reaching a maximum at about 19:00 LT in accordance with the maximum of convective precipitation.
+The simulations reproduce this pattern but exhibit a weak second peak between 06:00 and 12:00 LT while the afternoon-evening increase is delayed by about 2 h.
+The simulated daily precipitation distribution fits the observations especially in late afternoon and night, while it overestimates precipitation during the late morning and underestimates it in early afternoon in summer.
+In winter, this effect is much less pronounced.
+This behavior is related to the representation of convective showers in the atmospheric model.
+The responsible parametrization was not designed for the kilometer scale and application at this resolution results in a too-early onset of convective precipitation.
+While the simulated catchment has somewhat fewer dry and low precipitation days than REGNIE, the number of days between 4 and 10 mm are higher than in REGNIE (not shown).
+The simulated and observed seasonal precipitation cycles (Fig. 6) compare very well, and mean precipitation is nearly identical between simulations and observations.
+The model reproduces the seasonal cycle of maximum daily precipitation well, however with larger differences in the summer (see also Dierer et al., 2009).

-4.3 Atmospheric State Variables and Surface Radiation
+4.3 Atmospheric state variables and surface radiation